1. Blog

 Source: “Looking north from 161st Street pedestrian overpass at Major Deegan Expressway” by Jim.henderson via Wikimedia Commons.

-Located on a ridge in the Southwest Bronx, Highbridge is quite a unique neighborhood.
-With the Harlem River and Upper Manhattan to the east and Yankee Stadium in the valley, it has been isolated for the most part and escaped gentrification for years.
-Quite a bit of this comes down to inaccessibility; the terrain made it difficult to build.
-Ergo, mostly low-rise apartments sprung up where developers could evade the rocks, while single-family homes were perched on hills, often only accessible via staircases.
-This leads to the other interesting find within the neighborhood—adjacent streets are connected with staircases too.
-Though livable space is at a premium, it was simply impossible or cost-prohibitive to build in some areas, but locals made use of those areas too—by adding gardens and green spaces.
-So, with Highbridge being all but removed from most of the Bronx because of terrain, it became a beautiful enclave served mostly by local businesses and full of community pride.
+So, with Highbridge being all but removed from most of the Bronx neighborhoods because of terrain, it became a beautiful enclave mainly served by local businesses and full of community pride.
 At the same time, it boasted some of the lowest rents in the area (and still does), but it also gained a bit of a reputation for being part of the “South Bronx,” a low-income region with a crime problem.
 Today’s Highbridge has come a long way.
-It’s actually one of the top 40 neighborhoods for safety in NYC and ranks sixth in the Bronx, per DNA Info.
-While you’re still more likely to find a bodega than a bank, gentrification is creeping in, bringing a slew of services and higher end living options with it.
+While you’re still more likely to find a bodega than a bank, gentrification is creeping in, bringing a slew of services and higher-end living options with it.

 5. Hunts Point